-(MRIP), the Committee needs to develop projects that examine the feasibility of sampling in smaller geographic regions, specifically for Louisiana and Florida.
+(MRIP), Florida and FIN staff have developed a project that examine the feasibility of sampling in smaller geographic regions.
 By sampling on a finer scale, data will reflect the bio-geographical variability within a large state, which will improve state-level precision and accuracy of estimates and provide granularity at the sub-regional level necessary to support data needs for state and federal stock assessment and fisheries management.
 This task will be accomplished by meeting, telephone and mail and in conjunction with the MRIP, where applicable.